Nithin2701s/Re-Birth/README.md

 How to run the code

-1.Enter command 'npm start' in your vscode terminal 2.In your browser Enter url:'localhost:8000'
+1.Enter command 'npm start' in your vscode terminal.
+2.In your browser Enter url:'localhost:8000'.
-3.Follow the instructions for user/customer
+3.Follow the instructions for user/customer.